 If you can dream it, you can beach it in Puerto Rico.
 With over 300 miles of coastline between the main island and smaller islands like Vieques and Culebra, beaches here unspool in cove after crescent of sandy perfection.
 That means there’s surely more than one beach in Puerto Rico with your name scrawled into its sands.

-Read on for a few of the best beaches in Puerto Rico for getting away from it all.
+Read on for some of the best beaches in Puerto Rico for getting away from it all.

-Within 45 minutes of leaving the airport in San Juan, you can be in beautiful Manatí on Puerto Rico’s north coast, a pretty region distinguished by looming limestone hills that peek from jungle-clad surrounds.
+Within 45 minutes of leaving the airport in San Juan, you can be in beautiful Manatí on Puerto Rico’s north coast, a city and municipality distinguished by looming limestone hills that peek from jungle-clad surroundings.
 The area is known for its blissful beaches, too, lined with lagoons and natural pools; among the best of them is Playa Mar Chiquita.

 Here, a crescent-like sweep of beach is lapped by calm, protected waters a glacier-blue hue.
 While it’s quieter during the week, weekends bring food trucks selling empanadas and piña coladas to Playa Mar Chiquita—along with lots of local families enjoying the shallow waters.
 Rinse off from the beach later in one of the sublime outdoor showers in suites at the Dorado Beach, a Ritz-Carlton Reserve just west of San Juan.

-This rugged sweep of white sand bookended by forested headlands on the northwest coast of Culebra is well worth the 20-minute hike to reach it along a dirt path that winds from the parking lot at Flamenco Beach.
-After walking along the forested fringes of the Reserva Natural de Culebra, you’ll arrive at Playa Carlos Rosario and its prime snorkeling waters, where clouds of reef fish often school in the shallows.
+This rugged sweep of white sand bookended by forested headlands on the northwest coast of Culebra appears at the end of a dirt path that winds from the parking lot at Flamenco Beach.
+The 20-minute hike is well worth it: After meandering along the forested fringes of the Reserva Natural de Culebra, you’ll arrive at Playa Carlos Rosario and its prime snorkeling waters, where clouds of reef fish often school in the shallows.

-If you prefer to arrive by boat, it’s easy enough to find captains offering their services back in Culebra’s main town, Culebra Pueblo (Dewey) for about $50 to $60 per person for boats with at least four passengers.
+If you prefer to arrive by boat, it’s easy enough to find captains offering their services back in Culebra’s main town, Culebra Pueblo (Dewey).
 The trip takes about 20 minutes.

-Vieques’s bioluminescent lagoon tends to hog the spotlight, and it’s stunning, for sure.
-But beach lovers might be even more impressed by the island’s powdery stretches like Playa Caracas, one of the finest examples of a quintessential Caribbean beach.
+Vieques’s bioluminescent lagoon tends to take the island’s spotlight, and it’s stunning, for sure.
+But beach lovers might be even more impressed by the powdery stretches of Playa Caracas, one of the finest examples of a quintessential Caribbean beach.
 Located on the island’s south coast, it’s one of the most easily accessible beaches within the Vieques National Wildlife Refuge yet rarely crowded.
-Dramatic rock formations surrounding the chalk white crescent of sand are carpeted with lush vegetation, and the surrounding waters are usually as transparent as a swimming pool.
+Dramatic rock formations surrounding the chalk white crescent of sand are carpeted with vegetation, and the surrounding waters are usually as transparent as a swimming pool.

 To continue the zen theme, book a suite at the farmhouse-style boutique inn and yoga retreat, Finca Victoria, and stay surrounded by cacti and flowering gardens.

-Just off Puerto Rico’s southern coast and also referred to as Gilligan’s Island, Cayo Aurora is a tiny cay that’s part of the Cayos de Caña Gorda.
-It’s just off shore from the mainland and the subtropical dry forests of the Bosque Estatal de Guánica, a United Nations Biosphere Reserve.
+Right off Puerto Rico’s southern coast, Cayo Aurora is a tiny cay that’s part of the Cayos de Caña Gorda.
+They’re near the mainland and the subtropical dry forests of the Bosque Estatal de Guánica, a United Nations Biosphere Reserve.

 The visual parfait of diamond-dust white sand meeting turquoise and sapphire seas awaits at Zoni Beach on the east side of Culebra Island.
 From April to June, leatherback and hawksbill sea turtles haul themselves ashore on a beach lined with sea caves to nest.

-Just east of Playa Caracas and within the lush and undeveloped setting of the Vieques National Wildlife Refuge, Playa Pata Prieta is often called Secret Beach.
-And even if it’s not really a secret, it is one of the quieter and prettier beaches on an island brimming with them, ribboned with a thin strip of sand and backed by thick shade-providing palms and other lush tropical foliage.
-On calm days, the waters are as smooth as a mirror and beckon beachgoers off the sand to swim among swirls of tropical reef fish.
+Just east of Playa Caracas and within the undeveloped setting of the Vieques National Wildlife Refuge, Playa Pata Prieta is often called Secret Beach.
+And even if it’s not really a secret, it is one of the quieter and prettier beaches on an island brimming with them, ribboned with a thin strip of sand and backed by thick shade-providing palms and other tropical foliage.
+On calm days, the waters are mirror smooth and beckon beachgoers off the sand to swim among swirls of tropical reef fish.
 (Don’t forget your snorkeling gear.)

 Continue the reef theme with a stay at El Blok Hotel, where the architecture was inspired by Puerto Rico’s coral reefs and contemporary suites overlook the mangroves.

-Just north of the surf haven of Aguadilla in Puerto Rico’s northwestern corner, Playa Punta Borinquen is a favorite among local families who come to spread out and enjoy its wide, golden sands.
+And while many head to the waves in Aguadilla in Puerto Rico’s northwestern corner, Playa Punta Borinquen is a favorite among local families who come to spread out and enjoy its wide, golden sands.
 Surfers gravitate here and along beaches to the south and north, too, where strong northwest swells pump out perfect tubes from shallow reef breaks.
-And between its natural beauty and killer waves, it’s no surprise the beach was declared a World Surfing Reserve in late 2018 by the Saves the Waves Coalition.

 In Cabo Rajo on Puerto Rico’s southwest coast, Playa Buyé is known for the clarity of its waters on an island lapped by them.
 Stretching roughly a half-mile long, it’s a favorite spot for beachgoers who enjoy a strand where they can go for a decently long stroll, too.
 Picnic tables shaded by almond trees and swaying palms are an ideal spot to unpack lunch with million-dollar views of the typically translucent sea.
 On the weekends, things can take on a party vibe, as the beach is a favorite among locals.
 But during the week, you can find long lonely stretches to unfurl your beach towel and breathe in the briny ocean air.